couchbaselabs/CouchDraw/README.md

  * [API](https://docs.couchbase.com/server/6.0/rest-api/rest-intro.html)
  * An [administration (web) portal](https://docs.couchbase.com/server/6.0/getting-started/look-at-the-results.html)

-When Couchbase Server has been started you'll be able to **navigate directly to** the admin portal at **http://localhost:8091**.

 ## Configuring Couchbase Server for Sync Gateway <a name="configure-cbs"></a>

-Once Couchbase Server has been started you'll be able to **navigate directly to** the admin portal at **http://localhost:8091**.
+Once Couchbase Server has been started navigate to the admin portal at **http://localhost:8091**.

-Because CouchDraw is a simple demo app you're only going to be using [one node within a single cluster](https://docs.couchbase.com/server/6.0/learn/architecture-overview.html).
+**Note:** Because CouchDraw is a simple demo app you're only going to be using [one node within a single cluster](https://docs.couchbase.com/server/6.0/learn/architecture-overview.html).

 ### Create a bucket <a name="create-bucket"></a>

 Couchbase uses [buckets](https://docs.couchbase.com/server/5.5/understanding-couchbase/buckets-memory-and-storage/buckets.html) to group collections of keys and values logically.
 Simply put, documents are stored in buckets, and you're going to need a bucket to store CouchDraw documents in.

-Create a bucket to connect with Sync Gateway and the embedded Couchbase Lite database with the following steps.
+To create a bucket that can be accessed by Sync Gateway and the embedded Couchbase Lite database do the following:

 1. Within the Couchbase Server admin portal click "Buckets", located on the left hand navigation menu.